dargaCode/Thwartski-Tf2-Hud/thwartski_switcher/thwartski_README.txt

 Youtube: 						http://www.youtube.com/user/ThwartskiTF2

 //-------------------------------------------------------------------
+//						  HOW TO INSTALL
+//-------------------------------------------------------------------

+1. Copy all these files from this folder to your cfg folder, replacing what was there.
+	If you've created any custom configs, you should back them up first.

+	[C:\Program Files (x86)\Steam\steamapps\[YOU]\team fortress 2\tf\cfg\]

+    [If you're super hardcore about one class and never play the others, you can delete the class-specific configs you don't want and the system will still work.]

+2. Load the game and start playing!

+//-------------------------------------------------------------------
 //						  ABOUT THWARTSKI
 //-------------------------------------------------------------------

 I'm a professional game designer who plays a decent amount of TF2.
-I don't have a very spectacular competitive career, but I know enough to design for comp play.
+My comp ability is still low, but believe I know enough to design for high level comp play.

 I try to play all nine classes so I can tailor things to each of them.
-My current main is soldier. it was originally pyro, then engie, then sniper, then spy.
+My current main is soldier.
+It was originally pyro, then engie, then sniper, then spy.

 //-------------------------------------------------------------------
 //						 ABOUT THE SWAPPER